 - 1. Turn off the engine. - Open the hood and unwrap the electrical cord.
 The cord is secured to the driver side fender with a clip, next to the engine compartment fuse block.
 Carefully remove the wire tie that bundles the electrical plug.
-Do not cut the electrical cord. - Check the heater cord for damage.
-If it is damaged, do not use it.
-See your dealer for a replacement.
-Inspect the cord for damage yearly. - 3.
+Do not cut the electrical cord. - 3.
 Plug the cord into a normal, grounded 110-volt AC outlet.